msamatdev/msamatdev/README.md

 I am now:
 <ul>
     <li>Learning Angular (with some of its librairies like PrimeNG, PrimeFlex, ...)</li>
+    <li>Trying to create a web panel (in Next.js) that sends requests to a backend server (that uses Django), in order to create and manage game servers in a few clicks.</li>
     <li>Creating a small game in python, playable in terminal</li>
     <li>Managing a linux machine that hosts multiple video game servers</li>
 </ul>